 It can be used to insert pre-prepared texts at the cursor - in much the same way that you would use autotext, autocorrect or includetext, or you can use it to combine a number of documents into one e.g. the separate chapters of a book.

-The documents can be selected from different folders, and the dialog will display files from those folders with the extensions DOCX, DOC and TXT.
-Other files are excluded.
+The template in the zip should be copied to the Word Startup folder, with Word closed.
 The folder location for the Word startup folder will vary with operating system and/or user.
 If you don't know the location on your machine, check Word > Tools > Options > File Locations.

 To help minimise some of the issues that may occur, check the 'Insert each document on a new page' check box when inserting batches of documents.
 This inserts a new page section break between each document.
 Selecting this option provides two further options to enable that new page section break to be an odd or even page break.

 It is not the perfect solution, but it is as good as you are likely to get when working with disparate document types.

 Whilst preparing the 'Print a batch of files' page which draws much from the 'boiler' add-in that has been a downloadable file from this site for several years, I realised that I had not created a separate page referring to that add-in.
 This page now corrects that omission.